abc-datacamp/abc-intro-2-r/chapter1.md

 In the Console window, try other basic math operations, including subtraction (`-`), multiplication (`*`), division (`/`), as well as integer math (`%/%`) and exponent math (`^`).
 When you include multiple operations, the order of operations is kept, but you can always force an order with parentheses.

 In the Script window, you can run code that will be evaluated for correctness.
+Follow the instructions to multiply two numbers, divide two numbers, and perform exponent math.
 Try generating a vector of 10 random numbers.
 By default, the mean of the distribution the numbers are selected from will be 0, and the standard deviation will be 1.
 When you are satisfied with your code, click the Submit button.